 - Note (5) The amounts of LTIP payouts for the first LTIP cycle (1991-1993) were determined and paid in 1994.
-Because the Corporation did not exceed its threshold average return on equity ("ROE") of 15% over the 1992-1994 performance cycle, no awards will be payable under the LTIP in 1995 for the cycle, which ended December 31, 1994. - Note (6) Includes premiums for term life insurance, including "gross-up" for income taxes, and split dollar insurance agreements as discussed below.
-Details of All Other Compensation for each of the above named executive officers for 1994 are as follows:
+Because the Corporation did not exceed its threshold average return on equity ("ROE") of 15% over the 1992-1994 and 1993-1995 performance cycles, no awards were paid in 1995 or will be payable in 1996 for the cycles which ended December 31, 1994 and 1995. respectively. - Note (6) Includes (i) premiums for term life insurance, including "gross-up" for income taxes, (ii) split dollar insurance agreements as discussed below, and (iii) Corporation contributions for the account of the above-named executive officers to the Corporation's Profit Sharing Plan and amounts credited to the accounts of such executive officers under the profit-sharing portion of the Corporation's nonqualified, unfunded Supplemental Executive Retirement Plan ("SERP") that provides benefits that would have been provided under the Profit Sharing Plan but for Internal Revenue Code restrictions on such benefits.
+(In determining profit-sharing benefits under the SERP, the participant's covered compensation incudes base pay, commissions, overtime, short-term incentive pay, and the annual cash bonus earned under IPKE; a participant's covered compensation does not include the cash portion of the Corporation's Cash Bonus Plan.)
+Details of All Other Compensation for each of the above-named executive officers for 1995 are as follows:

-Term Insurance Split Dollar Insurance Total Dods Hoag Karr Ching Horner \$ \$ \$ \$ 1,675 \$ 4,945 \$ 1,317 \$ 2,941 \$ 695 \$34,158 \$ 4,945 \$ 1,317 \$ 2,941 \$ 695
+Term Insurance Split Dollar Insurance Profit Sharing Plan (including SERP contributions) Total

+Dods \$ \$ \$ \$

+Tsui \$ \$ \$ \$

+Karr \$ \$ \$ \$

+Ching \$ \$ \$ \$

+Horner \$ \$ \$ \$

 The Corporation has split dollar insurance agreements with the named executive officers, as well as certain other senior officers.
 The Corporation pays the insurance premium and imputes the economic benefit to the executive utilizing the PS58 table published by the Internal Revenue Service.
-Under the agreement, the executive owns a policy with a death benefit equal to three times final salary and the Corporation owns an interest in the policy on the life of the executive sufficient to recover all premiums previously paid plus any foregone interest, net of the income tax benefit, on such premium payments upon the death of the executive.
+Under the agreement, the executive owns a policy with a death benefit equal to three times final salary and the Corporation owns an interest in the policy on the life of the executive sufficient to recover all insurance premiums previously paid plus any foregone interest, net of the income tax benefit, on such premium payments upon the death of the executive.
 The amount for each named executive officer under this split dollar insurance agreement included in the above table represents the foregone interest, net of applicable income tax benefit.
 The Corporation also has a \$1,000,000 whole life insurance policy on the life of Mr. Dods.
 The premium and related "gross-up" for income taxes on this policy are included under the Term Insurance column.
-The death benefit under this policy is deducted from the death benefit under Mr. Dods' split dollar insurance policy.
+The death benefit under this policy is deducted from the death benefit under Mr. Dods' split dollar policy.